librato/librato-python-web/README.md

 librato-config --app-id cherrypy-prod-1 --integration=cherrypy --user user@librato.com --api-token XXXXXXXXXXXX
 ```

-This will create a configuration file in the current directory, which by default is called agent-conf.json.
+This will create a configuration file in the current directory, which by default, is called agent-conf.json.
 The
 --config-path option can be used to specify an alternate configuration file location.

-The --integration option optionally specifies the web framework to instrument (defaults is 'django').
-It also determines the metric names that get sent to Librato.
+The --integration option optionally specifies the web framework to monitor (defaults is 'django').

 The --app-id option (required) specifies a unique identifier for the application.
 The instrumentation prefixes the application id to the [source](https://www.librato.com/docs/kb/faq/glossary/whats_a_source.html) for every measurement related to the app.
 This allows you to filter or aggregate metrics down to the application in turnkey or custom dashboards.

 Run ```-config --help``` to see a full list of options.

-## Running your app
+## Running your application

 In order to instrument your application, prefix your runtime command with librato-launch.
 E.g.